deedoubledub/cookbook/content/habanero-hot-sauce.md

 7. bring to a simmer, cover, cook for 10 minutes on low heat
 8. remove from heat and allow to cool for 10 minutes, covered
 9. pour mixture into a blender or food processor, blend until smooth
+10. add additional vinegar 1 tablespoon at a time until desirable consistency is achieved